home-assistant/home-assistant.io/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist:

-- [ ] Branch: `next` is for changes that will go public on next [home-assistant](https://github.com/home-assistant/home-assistant) release, `current` is for current release.
+- [ ] Branch: `next` is for changes and new documentation that will go public with the next [home-assistant](https://github.com/home-assistant/home-assistant) release.
+Fixes, changes and adjustments for the current release should be created against `current`.
 - [ ] The documentation follow the [standards][standards].

 [standards]: https://home-assistant.io/developers/documentation/standards/